NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 This TBox is supposed to be updated iteratively whenever a new term is being discussed for inclusion.
 We hope that it might be easier for domain experts to define technical terms in this ontological framework by adding them here first.

-An HTML version with links to the used classes in the NFDI4Chem Terminology Service can be found [here](images/VIBSO_TBox_graph_views.html).
+A higher resolution HTML version with links to the used terms in the NFDI4Chem Terminology Service can be found [here](images/VIBSO_TBox_graph_views.html).

 The source file to edit the TBox with the [draw.io](https://draw.io) app is [here](images/VIBSO_T-Box_graph_views.drawio).